Skip to main content Skip to footer

 Nodes as project milestones

 Nodes anchor your diagram.
-They’re usually circles that mark where activities start and end.
+They’re typically circles that mark where activities start and end.
 Here’s how nodes work:

-• Event representation: nodes don’t represent work, they represent the project state at specific moments (node 1 might be “project start” while node 2 is “requirements gathered”).
+• Event representation: nodes don’t represent work.
+They represent the project state at specific moments, such as “project start” or “requirements gathered.”

-• Numbering convention: sequential numbering (i, j) ensures logical flow always moves forward, with “i” nodes representing start events and “j” nodes representing finish events.
+• Numbering convention: sequential numbering (i, j) ensures logic flows forward, with “i” nodes representing start events and “j” nodes representing finish events.

 • Timeline organization: by anchoring activities between events, nodes break projects into manageable segments for tracking incremental progress.